vinser/flibgolite-docs/site/content/en/docs/guide.md

 ```

-Put all your book files or book file zip-archives in `books/stock` folder and start to setup bookreader.
-Meanwhile book descriptions will be added to book index of OPDS-catalog.
+Put your book files or book file zip-archives in `books/stock` folder and start to setup your e-reader.
+It is possible to copy files to `books/stock` folder while the service is running.
+The service checks that the file is not ready yet and waits until it is copied.
 > [!WARNING]
 > Do not use subfolders in the `stock` folder.
 The current version of __FLibGoLite__ can use `EPUB`, `FB2` books and `zip archives with FB2` books formats only.

-Set bookreader opds-catalog url to `http://<PC_name or PC_IP_address>:8085/opds` to choose and download books on your device to read.
-See bookreader manual/help.
+While book descriptions are being added and become available in your OPDS catalog, you can use the e-reader's manual/instructions and configure the OPDS catalog URL on it - `http://<PC_name or PC_IP_address>:8085/opds`.
+After that, you will be able to select books from the catalog and download them to the e-reader.

 > [!NOTE]
 > While searching book in bookreader use native keyboard layout for chosen language to fill search pattern.
 For example, don't use Latin English "i" instead of Cyrillic Ukrainian "i", because it's not the same Unicode symbol.